Upcoming Matcha Workshops & Cultural Events In New York

 • Sweet Pairings

-Enjoy traditional Japanese sweets and refined Western-style sweets, thoughtfully chosen to harmonize with the matcha.
+Enjoy traditional Japanese sweets and refined Western-style treats, thoughtfully selected to complement the matcha.